 What treatments do you fund?

-Hasidah provides funding for IVF and related treatments such as ICSI and PGD (only when medically necessary).
+Hasidah provides funding for IVF and related treatments such as ICSI and genetic testing (only when medically necessary).
 Hasidah will fund IVF cycles that use donor gametes.
 Hasidah’s goal is not to fund fertility treatment.
 Hasidah’s goal is to build Jewish families by removing financial barriers to treatment that has a reasonable likelihood of success.
 Except in the rare instance when the treatment may be unsafe for mother or baby, our inability to fund is not a statement against your choice.
-We deeply respect the choices people make and have faith in our medical community to provide ethically appropriate recommendations and treatment.
+We deeply respect the choices people make and have faith in the medical community to provide ethically appropriate recommendations and treatment.
 Please choose to pursue the treatment that you feel is best for you.
 However, we do not fund treatment if it has a low likelihood of success.

 Can I apply for past IVF expenses?